 - Etsy’s Australian Reference Number (ARN): 3000 0920 7152

-Sellers who ship packages using a national mail service, such as the United States Postal Service, PostNL in the Netherlands, Royal Mail in the United Kingdom, or Canada Post, may not be required to provide this additional information.
+Sellers who dispatch packages using a national mail service, such as the United States Postal Service, PostNL in the Netherlands, Royal Mail in the United Kingdom, or Canada Post, may not be required to provide this additional information.

 Sellers are advised to consult with their preferred carrier for more guidance on where to enter the information above.

-Goods shipping between EU countries
+Goods delivered between EU countries

 Customs duty is not applied on goods sold within the EU.
 However, VAT may still be applicable and should be included in the purchase price at the time of sale.
 Since Etsy requires sellers to list their prices inclusive of VAT, the buyer shouldn’t have to pay any additional amounts other than the total price displayed at checkout.